NCBI-Hackathons/Metatranscriptomics_Pilot/README.md

 Comparison of DNA and RNA abundance
 ![DNAvsRNA](https://www.pnas.org/content/pnas/111/22/E2329/F4.medium.gif)

-*Indentify persisters in a community*
+1. Indentify persisters in a community
+    RNA <<< DNA genome wide for specific organism
-*Which genes (in the same sample) are differentially expressed depending on their genetic context?*
+2. Which genes (in the same sample) are differentially expressed depending on their genetic context?
+    Same gene has high variance in RNA coming from the same species
-*Which genes (across samples) vary a lot in their expression, but not in their DNA copy number?*
+3. Which genes (across samples) vary a lot in their expression, but not in their DNA copy number?
+    Same gene has high variance in RNA (and low variance in DNA) across metagenomic samples